crosstime1986/go-shorturl/README.md

 Go-ShortURL
 ========

-Shorturl like twitter as Daemon , tiny, fast redirect This e.g. I run with proxy_location which with nignx
+Shorturl like twitter as Daemon , tinier, faster redirect This e.g. I run with "proxy_pass" which in nignx

 * Require redis